StephanGeorg/staticmaps/README.md

 ***

 #### addMultiPolygon(options)
-Adds a polygon to the map.
-Polygon is the same as a polyline but first and last coordinate are equal.
+Adds a multipolygon to the map.
 ```
 map.addMultiPolygon(options);
 ```